Business leases: how to end a lease

 - the tenant or the landlord uses a break clause (if there is one in the lease).

-A tenant has two options to end the tenancy if he does not wish to continue it beyond the original term.
+A tenant has two options to end the tenancy if he or she does not wish to continue it beyond the original term.

 The second option is for the tenant to serve a Section 27(1) notice.
 This has no prescribed form but must be in writing.
 It must be served at least three months before the expiry of the original term.
 For example, if the contractual term ends on the 30th June then the tenant should serve the notice to the landlord by no later than the 28th March.

-Moving out is usually preferred by the tenant because serving a Section 27 notice is irrevocable and gives him fewer options later.
-If the tenant is late to move out he becomes a trespasser, and having served a s27 notice, cannot apply for a new tenancy under Section 26.
+Moving out is usually preferred by the tenant because serving a Section 27 notice is irrevocable and gives him or her fewer options later.
+If the tenant is late to move out he or she becomes a trespasser, and having served a s27 notice, cannot apply for a new tenancy under Section 26.

 Even if the landlord and tenant have opted out of sections 24 to 28 of the Landlord and Tenant Act 1954 (see the next section), it is still safest for the Landlord to give at least 3 months notice (or however much is required by the lease).
 Notice should be written, but need not follow the prescribed format under s27 of the LTA 1954.